System Observability

 Observability in distributed systems is achieved through three main components: monitoring, logging, and tracing.

-Monitoring involves the continuous collection and analysis of system metrics and performance indicators.
+1. Monitoring: Monitoring involves continuously collecting and analyzing system metrics and performance indicators.
 It provides real-time visibility into the health and performance of the distributed system.
 By monitoring various metrics such as CPU usage, memory consumption, network traffic, and response times, engineers can proactively identify anomalies and make informed decisions to optimize system performance.

-Logging involves the recording of events, activities, and errors occurring within the distributed system.
+2. Logging: Logging involves recording events, activities, and errors within the distributed system.
 Log data provides a historical record that can be analyzed to understand system behavior and debug issues.
 Distributed systems generate vast amounts of log data, and effective log management practices, such as centralized log storage and log aggregation, are crucial for efficient troubleshooting.

-Tracing involves capturing the flow of requests and interactions between different components of the distributed system.
+3. Tracing: Tracing involves capturing the flow of requests and interactions between different distributed system components.
 It allows engineers to trace the journey of a specific request and identify potential bottlenecks or performance issues.
-Tracing is particularly useful in complex distributed architectures where multiple services interact with each other.
+Tracing is particularly useful in complex distributed architectures where multiple services interact.

 Adopting observability practices in distributed systems offers several benefits: